High Risk & High Reward Penny Stocks Can Be Incredibly Profitable

 Trading Volatile Penny Stocks

-When it comes to the big movers of the day, they might breakout 100% but they can and usually come back significantly as well.
-Take, for instance, Xtant Medical Holdings (NYSE: XTNT) on February 26th.
-Shares of the penny stock climbed from $2.01 to highs of $4.49 within minutes.
-Shortly after reaching the $4.49 high, XTNT stock came crashing back down to around $2.75, again within a matter of minutes.
-Then you’ve got former penny stocks like GameStop (NYSE: GME), Koss Corp.
+When it comes to the big movers of the day, they might break out 100% but they can and usually come back significantly as well.
+You’ve got former penny stocks like GameStop (NYSE: GME), Koss Corp.
 (NASDAQ: KOSS), and even Workhorse Group (NASDAQ: WKHS).
-All have dramatically exploded in price but have also dropped hard, recently.
+All have dramatically exploded in price but have also dropped hard since reaching their record highs.

 Penny Stock Myth #3: You Should Avoid Penny Stocks